 Using a suitcase motif—ubiquitous in Holocaust iconography—I challenged my students to create an art installation at the Studio Art Gallery at Queen’s University based on their understanding of diaries written by seven tweens and teens during the Holocaust.

-Working in pairs, students were assigned the diary of one victim published in Alexandra Zapruder’s extraordinary collection Salvaged Pages: Young Writers' Diaries of the Holocaust.
+Working in pairs, students were assigned the diary of one victim published in Alexandra Zapruder’s extraordinary collection Salvaged Pages: Young Writers' Diaries of the Holocaust (Salvaged Pages is currently being updated on our webiste.
+Please contact email@example.com to request the reading in the interim).
 After an initial read, students independently produced identity charts for their diarist—a popular Facing History teaching strategy that helps students consider the many factors that shape people as individuals and as members of a community.
 The students compared and contrasted their identity charts with their partner’s before submitting for feedback.

 With the expert guidance of Ms. Chalas, the students were then introduced to the work of artists who have created installations using suitcase themes.
 Inspired by these exemplars, they returned to the diaries and their identity charts to narrow their focus and identify physical objects that would represent the personalities and histories of their Holocaust victim.